OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Is the Supporting Document always valid for a six-month period?

-In this article, we will dive a bit deeper into the use of the Supporting Document (SD) when the SD is used to endorse the crossing of the outer EU border.
-Below, we will present the full explanation, confirmed by the EU Commission several times.
+Here, we will dive a bit deeper into the use of the Supporting Document (SD) when used to endorse the crossing of the outer EU border.

 The customs aspect of flying within the EU